wp-sms/wp-sms/readme.txt

 * Added Setting class for all options in the plugin for better settings performance.
 * Added new class in the plugin for doing any proccess.
 * Added `resalaty.com` gateway.
+* Removed newsletter tabs from option page and moved all option on the newsletter widget.
 * Improvement options page and removed all notice errors in setting page.
 * Improvement all syntax for notice errors.
 * Improvement main class.